kfjahnke/envutil/README.md

 processing and I/O, because source images which are read once will persist in memory for another cycle, allowing successive rendering jobs to 'pick up' images from the previous cycle.

+Another 'terminal' option is to suffix the command line with a '+' sign.
+This switches envutil into 'tethering' mode, using the 'visor protocol'.
+This is a new feature which is developed in the [visor project](https://bitbucket.org/kfj/visor).
+The 'visor protocol' establishes a shared memory segment between a visor process and an envutil process. the visor process sends 'job requests' in the form of parameter sets which envitil processes.
+The resulting renditions are passed back to the visor process via the shared memory, and the visor process displays them.
+The visor process also provides a GUI to navigate in the view, and because the rendering and display are highly optimized, it's often possible to run animations like pans and zooms at screen rates.
+Still images are rendered with better quality than moving images.
+To run a tethered envutil process, you would typically use a little bit of shell code, like this:

+    #! /bin/bash
+    # run an envutil process tethered to a visor
+    visor --facet my_image.jpg rectilinear 65 0 0 0 &
+    envutil + &

+Note how the 'facet' parameter set is passed to the visor process - it will be passed on to every envutil job.
+Since 'visor' does not yet have a file select dialog, this is the only way to pass the image file name and facet properties.
+With the terminal '&' of the two commands, they are made to run as background jobs.
+You can now interact with the view, and if you terninate the visor process, the tethered envutil process also terminates.
+This is work in progress - it does function already but the GUI is still rudimentary - it's little more than a proof of concept.

 envutil can now leverage some of OCIO's colour space management capabilities via OIIO's interface to OCIO.
 I've kept it simple and only invoke OIIO's